Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/Lessons/Lesson-8.md

-# FEW 2.2 - Advanced CSS - CSS Grid (review)
+# FEW 2.2 - Advanced CSS - Headers, Footers, CTAs

-CSS Grid is amazing.
-It needs no abstraction!
+Your framework should have some standard elements to make it useful!

 ## Why you should know this?

-You weant to arrange things on a page?
-You need CSS Grid.
+Many of these standard elements help communicate your ideas.
+Practice designing these is a usedful skill.

 ## Learning Objectives

 1. Use Grid to arrange elements in a 2d layout.
 1. Arrange elements using template columns
 1. Arrange elements using named areas
-1. Define a grid columns and
+1. Define a grid columns and rows

 ## Designing on a grid